Frequently Asked Questions

 What is our region and division?

-How does a Regional/Divisional comp differ from a local comp?
+How does a Regional/Divisional comp differ from a local competition?

-How many routes or problems will my child climb at a Regional or Divisional comp?
+How many routes or problems will my child climb at a Regional or Divisional competition?

 USA Climbing Rule 5.11.2 reads as follows: